supervisely-ecosystem/import-volumes-with-anns/README.md

 Version `v1.2.0`
  - 🏋️ application supports import from a special directory on your local computer.
 It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using a drag-and-drop mechanism:
     1. Run an agent on your computer where data is stored.
 Watch the [how-to video](https://youtu.be/aO7Zc4kTrVg).
     2. Copy your data to a special folder on your computer that was created by the agent.
-Agent mounts this directory to your Supervisely instance and it becomes accessible in Team Files.
+Agent mounts this directory to your Supervisely instance, and it becomes accessible in Team Files.
 Learn more in the [documentation](https://docs.supervise.ly/customization/agents/agent-storage).
 Watch the [how-to video](https://youtu.be/63Kc8Xq9H0U).
-    3. Go to `Team Files` -> `Supervisely Agent` and find your folder there.
+    3. Go to `Team Files` → `Supervisely Agent` and find your folder there.
     4. Right-click to open context the menu and start the app.
 Now the app will upload data directly from your computer to the platform.